chromium/chromium/docs/transcripts/wuwt-e03-content.md

 content, often what we mean, you embed content.
 You embed content in everything that sits below it in the layer tree.
 So that includes things like Blink, our rendering engine.
 V8, our JavaScript Engine.
 Net, our networking library, and so on.
-And there's also you can talk to the content public APIs, but also, sometimes, you talk to the Blink API and the files, and V8, and so on.
+And there's also you can talk to the content/public APIs, but also, sometimes, you talk to the Blink API and the files, and V8, and so on.

 07:07 SHARON: So you have this many layer API or product?
 And, at the bottom,